The Art of Resume Writing: Get Noticed by Prospective Employers 2023

 I accomplished “X”, related to “Y” by doing “X

-- Increase in profits or sales – Decrease in costs
+- Boosting profits or sales by cutting costs

-- Improving clientele relations
+- Strengthening client relations

-- Improvement of profit, quality, reliability
+- Enhancing profit, quality, and reliability

 - Saving time and money